 WWE Raw ratings/viewership for this week

-Monday’s live Fastlane go-home edition of WWE RAW, featuring the final build for Sunday’s Fastlane pay-per-view with WWE Champion Bobby Lashley vs. Sheamus in the main event, drew an average of 1.843 million viewers on the USA Network, according to Showbuzz Daily.
+Monday’s live post-Fastlane edition of WWE RAW, featuring fallout from Sunday’s Fastlane pay-per-view, drew an average of 1.816 million viewers on the USA Network, according to Showbuzz Daily.

-RAW ranked #8 for the night in viewership on cable, up from last week’s #10 spot, and behind Tucker Carlson Tonight, Rachel Maddow Show, The Five, Hannity, The Ingraham Angle, Last Word, and Special Report.
+RAW ranked #13 for the night in viewership on cable, down from last week’s #8 spot, and behind Tucker Carlson Tonight, Rachel Maddow Show, Hannity, The Five, The Ingraham Angle, 5pm airing of NCAA basketball on TBS, the 8:40pm airing of NCAA basketball on TNT, Special Report, Last Word, FOX News Primetime, CNN Tonight at 10pm, and Anderson Cooper 360.

-RAW ranked #1 for the night on the Cable Top 150, with an average 18-49 demographic rating of 0.56, up from last week’s #1 ranked 0.55.
-This is the eighth straight week RAW has had the #1 spot.
-Tucker Carlson Tonight on FOX News topped the night on cable in viewership with 3.196 million viewers, ranking #7 on the Cable Top 150 with a 0.25 rating in the key demo.
+RAW ranked #4 for the night on the Cable Top 150, with an average 18-49 demographic rating of 0.53, down from last week’s #1 ranked 0.56.
+This ends a streak of 8 straight weeks at #1, since the end of football.
+RAW ranked #4 this week due to college basketball.
+Tucker Carlson Tonight on FOX News topped the night on cable in viewership with 3.096 million viewers, ranking #13 on the Cable Top 150 with a 0.24 rating in the key demo.

-This is the ninth week where RAW had no football competition, and because of that the show took the #1 spot in the key demo for the eighth week in a row.
-RAW was up 3% from last week’s viewership, and up 1.8% in the key demographic rating.
-This week’s show saw the key demo rating actually rise throughout the show, which is rare.
+This is the tenth week where RAW had no football competition, but they did have significant competition from college basketball, which ended their run at #1 in the key demo.
+RAW was down 1.5% from last week’s viewership, and down 5.4% in the key demographic rating.

+This was the third-lowest RAW viewership of the year, behind the February 8 and February 17 shows, but only down 1.5% from last week’s go-home episode.
+This was also the third-lowest 18-49 key demographic rating for RAW this year, behind the January 25 and February 8 shows, and down 5.4% from last week’s go-home show.

-This week’s RAW viewership was down 21% from the same week in 2020, while the 18-49 demo rating was down 26% from the same week in 2020.
-However, last year’s episode was the first empty arena show that featured the entire 2020 Royal Rumble Match airing in the first two hours, plus an appearance by WWE Hall of Famer Steve Austin.
+This week’s RAW viewership was down 9% from the same week in 2020.
+The key demo rating was down 13% from the same week last year.
+The year-to-year numbers are better than they have been in recent weeks, but this was the time last year when ratings and viewership were dropping fast due to the shows airing from the closed-set WWE Performance Center.

-The Bachelor on ABC drew an average of 6.074 million viewers on broadcast TV in the 8pm hour while The Neighborhood drew 5.387 million viewers on CBS, The Voice drew 7.842 million viewers on NBC, 911 drew 2.866 million viewers on FOX and CW’s Bulletproof drew 468,000 viewers, all in the 8pm hour on broadcast TV.
+American Idol on ABC drew an average of 4.939 million viewers on broadcast TV in the 8pm hour while the NCAA basketball coverage drew 5.851 million viewers on CBS, The Voice drew 7.058 million viewers on NBC, 911 drew 2.614 million viewers on FOX and CW’s Bulletproof drew 478,000 viewers, all in the 8pm hour on broadcast TV.

 January 4 Episode: 2.128 million viewers with a 0.68 rating in the 18-49 demographic (Legends Night episode)